 Costume & Running Wardrobe

-The Lighting Department is made up of Lighting Operational teams in the Olivier, Lyttelton and Dorfman theatres and supported by the Lighting Resources & Lighting Control teams.
+The Lighting department is made up of Lighting Operational teams in the Olivier, Lyttelton and Dorfman theatres and supported by the Lighting Resources and Lighting Control teams.
 Placements last between 1-4 weeks and are usually focused around tech periods in the theatres.
 Applicants should be studying at degree level in year two or three of a relevant course or have equivalent experience.